Bad Habits: Policy Confounding and Out-of-Trajectory Generalization in RL: Experiments

 \subsection{Experimental setup}

 Agents are trained with an off-policy method, DQN \citep{Mnih15Nature} and an on-policy method, PPO \citep{schulman2017proximal}.
-To be able to analyze the learned representations more easily, we represent policies and value functions as feedforward neural networks and use a stack of past observations as input in the environments that require memory.
+We represent policies and value functions as feedforward neural networks and use a stack of past observations as input in the environments that require memory.
 We report the mean return as a function of the number of training steps.
 Training is interleaved with periodic evaluations on the original environments and variants thereof used for validation.
 The results are averaged over 10 random seeds.
-Please refer to Appendix \ref{ap:experimental_details} for more details about the experimental setup.
+Refer to Appendix \ref{ap:experimental_details} for more details about the setup.